Nastase says he’ll be the ‘bad boy’ if he says more about Serena Williams

-Ilie Nastase said he would be considered the “bad boy” if he says anything more about Serena Williams.
+Ilie Nastase said he would be considered the “bad boy” if he says anything more about Serena Williams, and then later said more in a separate interview.

 Nastase, the captain of Romania’s Fed Cup team, last week speculated about the skin colour of the baby the pregnant Williams is expecting.